barvian/thesis/paper.md

 My primary goal at this point is to continue tweaking the application until I feel comfortable publishing it on the App Store and making it available to all English-speaking iPhone users.
 As expected, I saw many opportunities for new features or additional refinements throughout the development process:

 1. ##### More engaging onboarding experience
 This was brought up in the Methodology section, but I feel it deserves another mention here.
 I didn't feel I had enough time to craft the truly engaging, interactive onboarding experience that Apple strongly recommends in the iOS HIG.
-I've not yet determined what such an experience might entail, but I'm confident I could make noticeable improvements to the final version of the tutorial given more time.
+I've not yet determined what such an experience might entail, but I'm confident I could make noticeable improvements to the final version of the tutorial with some additional time.
 1. ##### Password-protected Reflect tab
 Given the delicate nature of this application, I originally planned to provide the option for a password-protected lock screen upon launch, though ultimately I reasoned the only sensitive data is in the timeline of the Reflect tab.
 I think many users might feel a greater sense of security from such a feature.
 1. ##### Relax tab improvements
 Though I was very hesitant to muddle the Relax tab in any way, I feel some positive reinforcement would be a nice touch to encourage consistent daily relaxation.
 The aforementioned [Headspace](http://headspace.com) meditation application, for example, rewards users for consecutive days of practice, and I can personally attest to the motivational power of this system.
 I think a similar feature would be appropriate for this tab, though I'd want to feel utmost confident that the tab retained its ease of use and simplicity before attempting to change it.

-In closing, I'd like to sincerely thank everyone who offered their support to this project, and to the North Central Honors Program for offering this opportunity.
+In closing, I'd like to sincerely thank everyone who offered their support to this project, and to the North Central Honors Program for the opportunity.

 ![Signature]({{ site.baseurl }}/img/signature.png)